 The Applicant alleges and submitted sufficient evidence to show that there is price undercutting and that the imports in question are suppressing its selling prices.
-The Applicant's information indicated a decline in sales, output, market share and capacity utilisation.
-It also indicated an increase in inventories.
-It further indicated that there is a negative effect on cash flow.
-It was also evident that the decrease in market share has been at the expense of a corresponding increase in the market share of the aliegedly dumped goods.
+The Applicant's information indicated a decline in sales, profit margins, output, market share, productivity and capacity utilisation.
+It further indicated that there is a negative effect on cash flow, returnon investment, wages, growth, the ability to raise capital and employment.
+It was also evident that the decrease in market share has been at the expense of a corresponding increase in the market share of the allegedly dumped goods.
 On this basis the Commission found that there was prima facie proof of material injury and causal link.